 Life is hard.
 That’s an intrinsic part of its breathless beauty.
 What joy would there be in a rollercoaster with no steep climb?
 What triumph in a race with no competition?
 What accomplishment in an endeavor with no risk?
 What motivation in a life with no death?
 I don’t speak lightly of hardship.
 Hardship involves suffering, and I have suffered more than I am willing to share.
 But I choose to embrace the beauty, to rise to the challenge, to submit to the fire…because that is where life in all of its rich, messy, glorious fullness is found.

 *I had no idea when I wrote this that mere weeks later I would begin a medical journey that would lead to a diagnosis of a rare neuroendocrine cancer and the fight of my life for my life.
 I’m still living and laughing and loving, but this I cannot run away from.
-Warrior On, gentle friends.
-As a wise woman once said, “We can do hard things.” -L.R.
+Warrior on, gentle friends.
+As a wise woman, Glennon Melton, once said, “We can do hard things.” -L.R.

 This post is part of the Messy, Beautiful Warrior Project — To learn more and join us, CLICK HERE!
 And to learn about the New York Times Bestselling Memoir Carry On Warrior: The Power of Embracing Your Messy, Beautiful Life, just released in paperback, CLICK HERE!